-As with all 3 towns, this was a common topic amongst both young people and adults.
-Young people spoke about there not being enough safe spaces for them to socialise in groups, with a particular lack of LGBTQ+

--friendly spaces.
-Many spoke about needing a youth club (the previous one closed).
+- As with all 3 towns, this was a common topic amongst both young people and adults.
+Young people spoke about there not being enough safe spaces for them to socialise in groups, with a particular lack of LGBTQ+-friendly spaces.
+Many spoke about needing a youth club (the previous one closed). - Concern about the future of West Craven Sports Centre.